MeteoSwiss/meteodata-lab/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `icon-data-processing-incubator` for local development.
+Here's how to set up `meteodata-lab` for local development.

-1. Fork the [`icon-data-processing-incubator` repo](https://github.com/) on GitHub.
+1. Fork the [`meteodata-lab` repo](https://github.com/) on GitHub.
 2. Clone your fork locally:

     ```bash
-    git clone git@github.com:your_name_here/icon-data-processing-incubator.git
+    git clone git@github.com:your_name_here/meteodata-lab.git
     ```

 3. Create a virtual environment and install the dependencies:

     ```bash
-    cd icon-data-processing-incubator/
+    cd meteodata-lab/
     ./tools/setup_env.sh
     ```

-    This will create a conda environment named `icon-data-processing-incubator` (change with `-n`) and install the pinned runtime and development dependencies in `requirements/environment.yaml`.
+    This will create a conda environment named `meteodata-lab` (change with `-n`) and install the pinned runtime and development dependencies in `requirements/environment.yaml`.

     Install the package itself in editable mode.

     ```bash
-    conda activate icon-data-processing-incubator
+    conda activate meteodata-lab
     pip install --editable .
     ```